mcollina/fast-json-parse/README.md

 ## Usage

-Depending on your application, the constructor mode can be faster or slower.
+You can use it as a function or via a contructor, as you prefer.

 ### function